sonja-soennichsen/xandria_backend/assets/threat_model.md

 - TLS/SSL → HTTP-Request Encryption
 - JWT in httpOnly Cookies
   - JWT generation with secret only known to the server
-  - cannot be accesses via the client, only send with each request
+  - cannot be accessed via the client, only send with each request
   - **TODO: Deploy frontend and backend on the same domain, to set sameSite-property to avoid CSRF-Attacks**
 - CORS
 - Scraper
-  - make sure scraper can be sidestepped (extension provides title, url that is saved in the database if the scraper doesn’t respond)
+  - make sure the scraper can be sidestepped (the extension provides title, URL that is saved in the database if the scraper doesn’t respond)
-  - **TODO: prevent scraper from scraping urls from blocklists**
+  - **TODO: prevent scraper from scraping URLs from blocklists**
 - VPC:
   - Only route requests to private IPs (such as the scraper) through the VPC connector
 - Express helmet middleware (setting security headers)
-- Authentication → If JWT doesn’t hold ID of valid User context creation for GraphQL will fail
+- Authentication → If JWT doesn’t hold the ID of valid User context creation for GraphQL will fail
-  - seperate Auth REST Endpoint to avoid GraphQL insecurities
+  - separate Auth REST Endpoint to avoid GraphQL insecurities
-  - if no JWT for graphql-endpoint provided, context creation will fail and no query executed
+  - if no JWT for GraphQL-endpoint is provided, context creation will fail and no query executed
 - **TODO: Disable Introspection/schema autogeneration** (currently enabled for development reasons)
 - Resolver-based access control
   - Mutations can only be executed with `{isAuthenticated: true}` and a valid current user